Parsaloi/least-recently-used-cache-algorithm/README.md

-# least-recently-used-cache-algorithm
+# The Parsaloi LRUCache Algorithm implementation (least-recently-used-cache-algorithm)

-This is a concurrent implementation of the Least Recently Used (LRU) cache algorithm written in Java With this implementation order of items in the cache does not matter
+- This is a concurrent implementation of the Least Recently Used (LRU) cache algorithm written in Java

+- With this implementation order of items in the cache does not matter 😜

-With this implementation only one instance of a cache item access can exist at a time to avoid conflicts.
-This we have resolved by making the required methods synchronized to allow for access by multiple tbreads
+- With this implementation only one instance of a cache item access can exist at a time to avoid conflicts.
+- This we have resolved by making the required methods synchronized to allow for access by multiple tbreads

-My implementation so far:
+## Engineer's Parsaloi implementation so far:

-I have implemented a LRUCache class backed by a HashMap and LinkedList and implemented the methods to add a cache item to a full cache list by hand
+- I have implemented a LRUCache class backed by a HashMap and LinkedList and implemented the methods to add a cache item to a full cache list by hand

-This implementation focuses on optimization of finding the least recently used cache item using a timestamp value stored in the cacheList
+- This implementation focuses on optimization of finding the least recently used cache item using a timestamp value stored in the cacheList

+## Lessons learnt by Engineer Parsaloi
+> 🥸

-I have learnt alot about synchronization, uncessary object creation as well improved my writing of generic classes and methods
+- I have learnt alot about `synchronization`, *the costs of unecessary object creation*

+- Parsaloi has improved his skill in writing of generic classes and methods

-I have also learnt about the LinkedHashMap data structure that has an in-built method of removing the eldest item in the datastructure called removeEldestEntry that you can override to get the desired behavior
+> I have also learnt about the LinkedHashMap data structure that has an in-built method of removing the eldest item in the datastructure called
+removeEldestEntry that you can override to get the desired behavior

-I enjoyed working on this first draft to my quest to write an efficient LRU cache algorithm!
+> > I enjoyed working on this first draft to my quest to write an efficient LRU cache algorithm!